jasonm/redstorm-talk/slides/slides.markdown

 # Presenter Notes

+* design of data processing systems
-* 1 processing machine is not sufficient
+* interesting case: 1 processing machine is not sufficient
+* could be for many reasons: high ingest volume, expensive computation, or tight latency requirements

 ---

-# Design considerations

-* Data retention needs
-    * Adhoc vs known queries
-    * Timeframe of queries
-* Value of low latency
+# DFS + map-reduce

+* Queries are functions over all data
+* Queries typically executed in batch mode, offline
+* Results are high-latency

 # Presenter Notes